You are looking to buy a website but do not know where to start or what questions to ask?

 - Content Marketing

 When you create relevant content for your target audience.
+This is usually part of an SEO strategy to rank in search engines.

 - Social Media Marketing